charis-ant/Information_Systems_Project_1/README.md

 ```bash
 sudo docker start mongodb
 ```
 In mongodb we have created an InfoSys database with two collections.
-The fist one is called Students and contains the students.json file and the second one is called Users and contains the users.json file.
+The fist one is called Students and contains the students.json file and the second one is called Users and contains the users.json file.<br />
 If the app.py file isn't located in the default path, we use the cd command in order to relocate to the directory where the file.
 When we are ready to run the project, we use the command python3 followed by the file name, as seen below
 ```bash